apache/cloudstack-documentation/source/conceptsandterminology/network_setup.rst

 Traffic Sentinel is a network traffic usage data collection package.
 CloudStack can feed statistics from Traffic Sentinel into its own usage records, providing a basis for billing users of cloud infrastructure.
-Traffic Sentinel uses the traffic monitoring protocol sFlow.
+Traffic Sentinel uses the traffic monitoring protocol sFlow.
 Routers and switches generate sFlow records and provide them for collection by Traffic Sentinel, then CloudStack queries the Traffic Sentinel database to obtain this information